pmeier/light-the-torch/README.md

 - While searching for a download link for a PyTorch distribution, `light-the-torch` replaces the default search index with an official PyTorch download link.
-This is equivalent to calling `pip install` with the `-f` option only for PyTorch distributions.
+This is equivalent to calling `pip install` with the `--extra-index-url` option only for PyTorch distributions.
-- While evaluating possible PyTorch installation candidates, `light-the-torch` culls binaries not compatible with the available hardware.
+- While evaluating possible PyTorch installation candidates, `light-the-torch` culls binaries incompatible with the hardware.